michalpytka/palm-mall/README.md

 # Palm Mall
 ## My personal website

-Built for old-timey questionable aesthetics using c:
+Built for old-timey questionable aesthetics c:

 Credit to used material within the app itself